nextflow-io/training/docs/basic_training/cache_and_resume.md

 ## Execution provenance

-The `log` command, when provided with a **run name** or **session ID**, can return many useful bits of information about a pipeline execution that can be used to create a provenance report.
+The `log` command, when provided with a **run name** or **session ID**, can return many useful bits of information about a workflow execution that can be used to create a provenance report.

 By default, it will list the work directories used to compute each task.
 For example: